aweymo-ui/distant_listening/content/3_process.md

 * **The word or phrase is only associated with one section.** For example, regarding the sections _agriculture_ and _animals_, the word "pasture" would be excluded since it could refer to both the land used for grazing animals and also the act of animals engaged in land management.

 * **Exclude homographs (words that are spelled the same but have different meanings)**.
-For example, sow referring both to an adult female pig and the agricultural act of planting seeds in the ground.
+For example, sow refers both to an adult female pig and the agricultural act of planting seeds in the ground.

 * **Place names and how certain nationalities would refer to themselves for the geographic sections.** For example, "Philippines", "Filipino", "Tagalog...",  "Norwegian", "Norway", "Oslo..." or "Japanese", "Japan", "Tokyo", etc.